Algebras with a negation map: Exploring triples and systems

 Triples of the first kind that contain $\one$ satisfy $e' = \one + \one + \one = \mathbf 3.$

 \begin{itemize}

 \item If $e' = \one,$ then we are in characteristic 2.

-\item If $\mathbf 3= e = \mathbf 2, $ the $\tT$-system often has height 2, such as in the first two examples of~Examples~\ref{manyexamples}(i(b)), and when $(-)$-bipotent it is the supertropical domain: $\tT $ is the set of tangible elements, and $\tT^\circ $ is the set of ``ghost'' elements.
+\item If $e' = e,$ i.e.~$\mathbf 3= e = \mathbf 2, $ the system often has height 2, such as in the first two examples of~Examples~\ref{manyexamples}(iii), and when $(-)$-bipotent it is isomorphic to the supertropical domain: $\tT $ is the set of tangible elements, and $\tT^\circ $ is the set of ``ghost'' elements.

-\item If $\mathbf 3\notin \tT ^+,$ then we are in the more esoteric region of height $\ge 3$ and layered semirings, cf.~Examples~\ref{manyexamples}(i(c)) and~(ii(b,c)). \end{itemize}
+\item Otherwise we are usually in the more esoteric region of height $\ge 3$, occurring for layered semirings, cf.~Examples~\ref{manyexamples}(iii), as well as certain hyperfields~(Examples~\ref{manyexamples77}(ii,iii)). \end{itemize}

-$\tT$-Triples of the second kind often have either the flavor of classical algebra or of the symmetrized algebra of \cite{AGG2}. $(-)$-Bipotent $\tT$-triples of the second kind all are idempotent since $a+a \in \max\{a, a\} = a$.
-(The converse also holds for meta-tangible $\tT$-triples, as to be seen in~Corollary~\ref{twoexamples2}.) \end{rem}
+$\tT$-Triples of the second kind often have either the flavor of classical algebra or of the symmetrized algebra. $(-)$-bipotent triples of the second kind are all idempotent since $a+a \in \max\{a, a\} = a$.
+(The converse also holds for metatangible triples, as to be seen in~Corollary~\ref{twoexamples2}.) \end{rem}

-Every $(-)$-bipotent $\tT$-triple clearly is meta-tangible.
-Perhaps as a surprise, conversely, by Theorem~\ref{twoexamples}, a meta-tangible $\tT$-triple either is $(-)$-bipotent (with the ensuing tropical flavor) or satisfies $e' = \one$ (in which case $e^\circ = e$), which is the case in classical algebra.

-The elements of meta-tangible $\tT$-triples have a surprisingly nice form given in Theorem~\ref{matrsys}, which enables us to prove, with one class of exceptions, that meta-tangible $\tT$-triples are ``$\tT$-reversible'' (Theorem~\ref{rev2}) and often have other nice properties (Lemma~\ref{msums0}, Proposition~\ref{msums1}), although there are some annoying counterexamples (Examples~\ref{weird}, \ref{weird1}).

-The heights of elements lead to considerations of the \textbf{characteristic} (Definition~\ref{chark}) of a triple, which comes up in describing $\tT$-surpassing relations in Theorem~\ref{circsurp}.
-Theorem~\ref{sign16} enables us to describe the symmetrized algebra in terms of classical considerations about sums of squares.
-This pertains to ``real'' groups of tangible elements, in Proposition~\ref{sign1}.